Botxan/Turing-machine/README.md

 # Turing machine
 **Universal turing machine** made with Arduino platform.
-Create your own turing machine files like [this ones](https://github.com/Botxan/Turing-machine/tree/main/examples) and upload them with an SD card.
+Create your own turing machine files like [this ones](https://github.com/Botxan/Turing-machine/tree/main/examples) and upload them with an microSD card.

 ---